carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 <https://llvm.org/bugs/show_bug.cgi?id=26966>`_ the CUDA toolkit as installed
 by many Linux package managers; you probably need to install nvidia's package.

-You will need CUDA 7.0 or 7.5 to compile with clang.
-CUDA 8 support is in the works.
+You will need CUDA 7.0, 7.5, or 8.0 to compile with clang.

 Invoking clang
 --------------